entzmingerc/nb_drumcrow/README.md

 `synth_preset` selects between init, perc, noise, trigger, envelope, and scale presets.
 Press `load_preset` to load the selected preset.

 ### Presets
-- init: basic sine wave oscillator with decay envelope.
+- init: Basic sine wave oscillator with decay envelope.
 Use for melodic synth stuff or as a starting point.
-- perc: fast enveloped pitch sweeps for synth percussion sounds.
+- perc: Fast enveloped pitch sweeps for synth percussion sounds.
 Use for kicks by sending a midi note of like 30 and using this preset.
-- noise: fast enveloped pitch sweeps using white noise synth model.
+- noise: Fast enveloped pitch sweeps using white noise synth model.
 Use for snares or hats.
 - trigger: CV trigger output.
 Use to output triggers to modular synths.
 Adjust amplitude envelope parameters to shape output voltage level, trigger length, etc.
 - envelope: CV envelope output.
 Triggers voltage envelope.
 Adjust amplitude envelope parameters to shape output level, curve, rise/fall time, etc.
 - scale: Quantized CV output.
 Uses `bit` to quantize output voltage to 12 sections per 1V for 1 v/oct inputs.
 Adjust `bit` slightly to browse different quantization divisions.
 Adjust all the modulation sources and amplitude parameters (amp_amp, lfo_amp, note_amp) to combine everything into a quantized voltage sequence.
 Turns the CV envelope preset into a strange arpeggiator.